-Independent film director Jeffrey Michael Bays, a life-long fan of Alfred Hitchcock, has written these articles to further spread the brilliant simplicity of Hitchcock's creative genius.
+Independent film director Jeffrey Michael Bays, a life-long fan of Alfred Hitchcock, has written these articles and the accompanying eBook to further spread the brilliant simplicity of Hitchcock's creative genius.
 This website has taken the Internet by storm, reaching 3,000 viewers per day and constantly expanding with the help of its readers.

 How to Turn Your Boring Movie Into a Hitchcock Thriller